euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Documentation/build.md

 configured to use the SDK from that directory but is now configured to build with the Maven distribution of the SDK instead.

-# License
-Copyright 2022 VMware, Inc. All rights reserved.
-The Workspace ONE Software Development Kit integration samples are licensed under a two-clause BSD license.
-SPDX-License-Identifier: BSD-2-Clause